RushuiGuan/framework/commandline/Albatross.CommandLine.CodeGen/README.md

 # Albatross.CommandLine.CodeGen
 A companion code generator used by the [Albatross.CommandLine](../Albatross.CommandLine/) library.
 Currently supports generation of commands, subcommands and options with dependency injection.
-Support for Argument is not yet available but being considered.
+Support for Argument is not yet available but being actively worked on.

 ## Features
 As a development dependency of [Albatross.CommandLine](../Albatross.CommandLine/) library, codegen will be referenced automatically as a PrivateAssets when the reference for [Albatross.CommandLine](../Albatross.CommandLine/) is added to a project.
 The code generator looks for options classes those are annotated with the [Albatross.CommandLine.VerbAttribute](../Albatross.CommandLine/VerbAttribute.cs) and genenerate the appropriate command classes.
 In the example below, the class `TestOptions`, `TestCommandHandler` and the first `TestCommand` class are created manually and the second `TestCommand` class is generated.